msteudtn/Mat-O-Wahl/readme.txt

+DEUTSCH -> LIESMICH.TXT

 Mat-O-Wahl (*) - A simple to handle, free "Voting-Machine" / "Electoral Compass" clone for everybody

 USE / INSTALLATION
 ******************

+1.)
+Unpack ZIP archive

+2.)
+Edit /DATA/DEFINITION.JS with a text-editor.
+    You can change all filenames in the DATA folder to your needs except the DEFINITION.JS.

+3.)
+Test settings using INDEX.HTML or QUICKTEST.HTML

-You can find further examples in the folder EXTRAS.
+Optional: You can find further examples in the folder EXTRAS.
 Simply unpack its contents to the DATA folder
 (and delete the other content from the DATA folder before, of course).

-You can freely change all filenames in the DATA folder to your needs except the DEFINITION.JS.
-Your file for the questions could be QUESTIONS.CSV or BLUB.CSV instead of FRAGEN.CSV.
-Just take care, that you enter the right name in the DEFINITION.JS.

-In addition, the order of lists have to correspond.
-You can not write "A-Party.csv, B-Party.csv" for the files and change it to "B-Party, A-Party" in the names-list.

-To check your settings, you can start the QUICKTEST.HTML.
-It shows you all data from the configuration file (DEFINITION.JS) and points out possible errors.
+HELP / CONTACT
+***************

-You can find further information on-line at http://www.mat-o-wahl.de or in the help under /SYSTEM
+You can find further information on-line at http://www.mat-o-wahl.de or in the help-file under /SYSTEM or via email (see below)

 LICENSE
 *******